Ronald Barnes Memorial Scholarship

 While many North Americans have taken advantage of various scholarship opportunities to study in European carillon schools, no fellowship program has existed in North America solely to promote the growth and vitality of the North American carillon culture.
 The scholarship honors Barnes' passion for American carillon music by helping to provide an opportunity to pursue studies, within North America, in North American carillon performance, composition, music history or instrument design.
 Application for the scholarship is open to all North Americans.
 The decision of the Barnes Scholarship Jury is announced at the annual GCNA congress held in June each year.

-2012 - Ed Hermann - for high-quality audio recordings of the Rockefeller Chapel bells for practice keyboard and other uses
+2012 - Ed Herrmann: for high-quality audio recordings of the Rockefeller Chapel bells for practice keyboard and other uses.

 2009 - (No award.)